johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 The preferred approach to extending or overriding the Vital Design System is by using Bodiless Shadowing.
 It is based on
 [Gatsby Component Shadowing](https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing/)
 but more restrictive.
-A simplistic definition of shadowing is a token is provided that replaces the existing design token.
+A simplistic definition of shadowing is a token provided that replaces the existing design token.
 Whether you extend or override the token by shadowing is a choice made by site builder.
 For more detailed information, feel free to read